Oat berry mini muffins are the perfect sized snack or breakfast for toddlers. Made with oats, berries, mashed banana, spices and eggs.

-But these aren’t just for the kids – this mom has eaten many of these muffins with her morning coffee this week and I can definitely say that they’re great for the whole family.
+These muffins aren’t just for the kids – I’ve eaten many of these oat berry mini muffins with my morning tea this week, and I can definitely say that they’re great for the whole family.
 I like to reheat them for 15 seconds in the microwave before eating.

 I gotta be honest, if a recipe is budget-friendly, and easy to make then I’m a fan.
 And this recipe checks off both of those boxes.
 Oats and frozen berries are really inexpensive (and you can save the extra berries for your healthy smoothies!) and this is one of those recipes that you can dump all the ingredients together in a bowl without having to do much.